Atholos/Musicproject/README.md

 CentOS7 - Used for Apache webserver and Node
 ```

+**How To Use**
+App usage is straight forward.
+1. You can view items without an user account
+2. To upload you must register and login
+3. Images can be like after logging in

 **How to Deploy.**
  1. Download this project to your machine
  2. with node run NPM intstall package.json.
 This will get you all of the required dependencies